Gillian Hayes

 For students: If you are already a student at UCI and are interested in working with me, please check out the STAR group web page to get a sense of the kind of work my lab does and our lab manual to see if you would be a good fit in other ways.
 I am mostly interested in working with people who want to do work relevant to child development and assistive technology.
 As always, my students and I are not brilliant at keeping these things up to date, so my google scholar page is usually a good place to look as well.
 Be sure to sort by year so you see the most recent stuff not the most cited.

 Undergraduate and Masters students should commit to at least two quarters of research if you want to join our lab, with exceptions made for summer programs.
 You may choose to do research as part of an honors thesis or independent study or in some cases, depending on my current funding, you can be hired.
 Remote is fine in many cases (fieldwork is a pretty major exception), including remote opportunities for students from other universities.
+You should read my lab manual before you reach out to me.

 Research: Check out the STAR Group Web page for information on my research group.
 Please see my CV for most up to date publications listing.
 Check out my Google scholar page for details on citations, co-authors, and so on.

 I also keep an archive of old courses here.
 Given that my latest courses are all in Canvas and behind the UCI firewall, it is much harder to share those.
 Please do reach out though if you would like slides, assignments, and other materials.
-I am happy to share.
+I am happy to share

 photo: Steve Zylius/UCI